MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 - Manually test the queries on both servers:

-    1. Choose several queries for testing with consideration placed on queries that are:
+    1. Choose several queries for testing with priority placed on queries that are:
        - Significantly faster on one server than on the other.
        - Important to the user/application.
        - Frequently executed or designed to reproduce the issue on demand.